 todo keyword for them (

 PROJECT) or by giving them a "=:project:="

 tag?
-Similarly, should you create a TODO keyword for items that are
+Similar, should you create a TODO keyword for items that are

 Either choice would be fine, of course, but here are a few considerations to keep in mind:

 :PROPERTIES: :CUSTOM_ID: tree :END: A tree is created by the structure of an outline.
 It consists of a heading and all subheadings/entries beneath it within the outline hierarchy.

 A tree is to be distinguished from an entry.
 Whereas an entry indicates only a single headline and its data, a tree consists of multiple nested entries.
 And, of course, subtrees are nested within larger trees.